dschombergii/311_wk3_day2_advanced_select/README.md

 2. Find the most popular area code in the `usersContact` table.
   * Hint: SUBSTR, GROUP BY

+  SELECT SUBSTR(phone1,1, 3) AS areaCode,
+      COUNT(*) total
+  FROM usersContact
+  GROUP BY SUBSTR(phone1,1, 3)
+  ORDER BY total DESC

 3. Find the MIN first_name, the county, and a count of all users in that county for counties with more than 10 users.
 There will be four results.
 List the last one.
   * Hint: MIN, COUNT, JOIN, GROUP BY, HAVING